7 Best Lookouts in Blackheath (That You Can Drive To)

 3. Evans Lookout

-We are now travelling to the eastern section of the Blackheath area, where the more well-known lookouts and walking tracks are located.
+Next, we head to the eastern side of the Blackheath area, where many of the more popular lookouts and walking tracks are located.

-Evans Lookout is one of the most impressive vantage points in the greater Blue Mountains region, with incredible views of the Grose Valley to take in.
+Evans Lookout is one of the most impressive vantage points in the entire Blue Mountains, offering breathtaking views of the expansive Grose Valley.

 Evans Lookout